Deducteam/coq-hol-light/README.md

 - Create a [pull request](https://github.com/Deducteam/coq-hol-light/pulls).

 You can also propose to change the mapping of some type in [mappings.v](https://github.com/Deducteam/coq-hol-light/blob/main/mappings.v).
-Every HOL-Light type `A` is axiomatized as being isomorphic to the subset of elements `x` of some already defined type `B` that satisfies some property `p:B->Prop`. `A` can always be mapped to the Coq type `{x:B|p(x)}` (see [mappings.v](https://github.com/Deducteam/coq-hol-light-real-with-nat/blob/main/mappings.v)) but it is possible to map it to some more convenient type `A'` by defining two functions:
+Every HOL-Light type `A` is axiomatized as being isomorphic to the subset of elements `x` of some already defined type `B` that satisfies some property `p:B->Prop`. `A` can always be mapped to the Rocq type `{x:B|p(x)}` (see [mappings.v](https://github.com/Deducteam/coq-hol-light-real-with-nat/blob/main/mappings.v)) but it is possible to map it to some more convenient type `A'` by defining two functions:

 - `mk:B->A'`